galaxyproject/admin-training/advanced/001-ansible/ex1-intro-ansible.md

 If you want you can tail the log file and watch everything unfold.
 Once the server has finished configuring itself, try and connect to it in a web browser on port 8080. (ip_address:8080)

 If you see a Galaxy interface, everything worked!
+Now you can move on with learning about Ansible.

 ## Section 1 - Build the structure, copy some files, set some variables.